francoisgeorgy/react-fretboard-diagram/README.md

     - Flow or TypeScript.
 Go with Flow if possible.

 - Make sure react-router is not build into the component because it is only used by the sample-app.

+- Allow overriding of the display options per Shape.
+For example, on the same diagram, one shape could be displayed with notes and another shape could be displayed with intervals.

 ----